dkittle/party-connections/README.md

 The `web` package contains the `index` route and HTML elements along with a Styles CSS file that offers sets of Tailwind CSS classes for components.

-TODO currently the connection to ollama is done within an `Application` function in the plugins package and this needs to be moved elsewhere.
+TODO currently the connection to Ollama is done within an `Application` function in the plugins package and this needs to be moved elsewhere.

 ## Local Dev Setup

 Add `127.0.0.1 host.docker.internal` to your host machine's `/etc/hosts` file.

-Run `docker compose up` to create a single node MongoDB replica set.
+Run `docker compose up` to create a single node MongoDB replica set and start the Ollama server.

-Start Ollama in server mode with `ollama serve`

 Set the environment variable `LLM_URL=http://localhost:11434/api/`

 ## Run the app

-The first time the app runs, Ollama will download the llama3 80B parameter model so it'll take a while to start.
+The first time the app runs, Ollama will download the llama3 8B parameter model, so it'll take a while to start.